 As is the case with many films of The Classic Era, our Grue-Crew experienced this film through the electromagic wonders of television, and we were shocked, SHOCKED we tell you, when we eventually learned it had been cut by the scoundrels administering the Hays Code.
 Yes, many of the most violent, people chewing scenes or most salacious and sensual scenes (Fay Wray’s dunk in the river) had been removed.

-We were also in awe of Merion C. Cooper and Ernest B. Shoedsack as these adventurers turned filmmakers brought their vision to fruition in one of the most highly thought of films in history.
+We were also in awe of Merian C. Cooper and Ernest B. Schoedsack as these adventurers turned filmmakers brought their vision to fruition in one of the most highly thought of films in history.
 King Kong was truly a groundbreaking film in nearly all aspects of the technology of filmmaking, from special effects to sound design to musical score.
-We spotlight Willis O’Brien’s stop motion animation which inspired Ray Harryhausen, as well as Curtis Delgado’s models, Harry Cunningham’s model armatures, Mario Larrinaga’s matte paintings, Murray Spivack’s sound design (Exactly how do you create the roar of a mythical creature?), and Max Steiner’s score.
+We spotlight Willis O’Brien’s stop motion animation which inspired Ray Harryhausen, as well as Marcel Delgado’s models, Harry Cunningham’s model armatures, Mario Larrinaga’s matte paintings, Murray Spivack’s sound design (Exactly how do you create the roar of a mythical creature?), and Max Steiner’s score.

 And what of the acting?
 Cooper bragged at getting double duty from leads Robert Armstrong and Fay Wray while simultaneously filming The Most Dangerous Game (1932) on some of the same sets, but the overtime doesn’t show in their performances.